yu-iskw/action-sqlfluff/README.md

 ## Example: Commit mode

-This also differs from the upstream action in that it:
+This example differs slightly in that it:

 1. Writes the GCP-SA-Key Secret to disk, then uses that to authenticate with BigQuery.
 In dbt mode, SQL Fluff reads some metadata from the DB.
 1. Does the Git Checkout in such a way that doesn't leave it in a detached-HEAD state.
 The `with:` block on `checkout@v3`.